How to Set Social Media Goals for Your Business

 The goal of lead generation is to capture potential customers and guide them into your sales funnel.
 Research indicates that 61% of marketers see lead generation as their top challenge.
 Through social media, you can encourage users to take desired actions, such as filling out lead forms, downloading gated content or signing up for your email list.

-Potential KPIs to track lead generation include:
+Potential KPIs to track social media lead generation include:

 • Conversion rate: the percentage of users who take a desired action, such as filling out a lead form or making a purchase, measuring the effectiveness of your campaigns in generating leads